tarifs/Library-Mangement-System/README.md

 # Laravel 5.4 based system for Library Management System - LMS

 Features:
-- Frontend
-- Sequre Login/Register System
+- Frontnd
 - Admin panel and user Panel
-- Book Issue system
+- Book Issue system.
-- Book Return System
-- Automatic Fine System

 ## How to use